System Design Space

 Перейти на сайт

-The architecture sets the corridor of feasible solutions and the direction of system evolution.
+Architecture sets the corridor of acceptable choices and the direction in which the system can evolve safely.

 Three levels of architecture